absurdworlds/awlib/docs/itd_hpk_format.md

 Metadata is stored as 128-byte entries, number of which is equal to number of files in *itd* archive (see more in section 2.4).

 ### 2.3) File index description ##
 First goes identifier, which tells the type of file index.
-After that goes 28-byte padding.

-	u32 index_type
-	u8 [28] padding
+After that may come additional information, depending on the type of index.

 Regardless is type of the file index, each index has an array of strings at the end.
 This allows to make fixed-size structures, thus simplifying the reading.
 Each string is null-terminated and has `u16` field describing it's size, preceding it.